Economics (ECON)

 ECON 5551 Advanced Institutional Theory Credits: 3

-Evolution, organization and allocation functions of the modern industrial economy.
-Contributions and limitations of conventional economic concepts.
-Philosophical and theoretical interpretations of the economy in light of modern developments in philosophy and social science.
+This course introduces advanced institutional theory through an examination of the evolution, organization, and allocation functions of the modern industrial economy.
+It explores the contributions and limitations of conventional economic concepts and engages philosophical and theoretical interpretations of economic institutions in light of modern developments in philosophy and social science.

 ECON 5558 Advanced Urban Economics Credits: 3